 R v C (2019, Harrow Crown Court) – following successful submissions in mitigation, suspended sentence order made in relation to four counts of possession with intent to supply Class A drugs (heroin x2 and crack cocaine x2) from two different dates, as well as possession of a samurai sword and stun gun.

 R v H (2019, Blackfriars Crown Court) – represented the defendant in this Newton hearing.
 It was resolved in Defendant’s favour.
 The prosecution alleged that £3,500 cash had been stolen by the Defendant.
 Following the successful Newton hearing, the Judge found the actual amount taken was closer to £350.

 R v B (2018, Wood Green Crown Court) – represented the Defendant who was unanimously acquitted of racially aggravated assault.
 Defendant did not give evidence; all points on his behalf were made via cross-examination and account given in the Defendant’s police interview.

-R v F & Others (2017, Birmingham Crown Court) – POCA confiscation hearing.
+R v F & Otrs (2017, Birmingham Crown Court) – POCA confiscation hearing.
 Negotiated realisable amount £93,000 lower than that originally sought by prosecution.

 R v H (2017, Highbury Corner Magistrates’ Court) – secured acquittal for assault with intent to resist arrest.
-Under cross examination, complainant/police officer accepted no assault shown despite Body Worn Video recording for duration of incident.
+Under cross examination, police officer/complainant accepted there was no assault shown on Body Worn Video despite recording for duration of incident.

 R v B (2017, Stratford Magistrates’ Court) – secured acquittal for assault by beating.
 Complainant’s motive and ill feeling towards client (not supporting Home Office Visa application) brought out in cross examination.